sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Code Maintainability](https://cloud.google.com/solutions/devops/devops-tech-code-maintainability)*

-### SECTION 2.
+### Section 2.
 CONTINUOUS INTEGRATION AND DEPLOYMENT

-- Code commits trigger a build of the software.
-[1-7]
+- In my team, code commits trigger a build of the software.
-- Code commits trigger a suite of automated tests.
-[1-7]
+- In my team, code commits trigger a suite of automated tests.
-- Automated builds and tests are executed successfully every day.
-[1-7]
+- In my team, automated builds and tests are executed successfully every day.
-- Current builds are available to testers for exploratory testing.
-[1-7]
+- In my team, current builds are available to testers for exploratory testing.
-- Developers get feedback from the acceptance and performance tests every day.
-[1-7]
+- In my team, developers get feedback from the acceptance and performance tests every day.
-- Adequate test data is available to run full automated test suites.
-[1-7]
+- In my team, adequate test data is available to run full automated test suites.
-- Test data can be acquired on demand.
-[1-7]
+- In my team, test data can be acquired on demand.
-- Test data does not limit or constrain the automated tests that teams can run.
-[1-7]
+- Test data does not limit or constrain the automated tests that my team can run.
-- Features undergo security review early in the design process.
-[1-7]
+- In my team, features undergo security review early in the design process.
-- Security reviews do not slow down the development cycle.
-[1-7]
+- In my team, security reviews do not slow down the development cycle.
-- Security requirements are included in the automated testing process.
-[1-7]
+- In my team, security requirements are included in the automated testing process.

 #### **Recommendations**